No Fees Unless We Win (206) 919-3215

 According to data reported by the U.S Department of Transportation, between 1998 and 2008 there was a steep increase in the number of motorcycle fatalities on roads across the U.S. Following a few years of decreased fatalities, there seems to be a rising trend in the number of fatal motorcycle accidents since 2014.

 Seattle is home to thousands of registered motorcyclists.
 It’s a beautiful, peaceful, and scenic place for motorcycle enthusiasts, attracting locals and tourists.
 Unfortunately, not every motorcyclist gets to enjoy the ride.
 Some end in tragedy.
-Throughout Washington, there were 69 motorcyclist deaths in 2014.
-This represents 15% of total traffic fatalities that year (462 total).
+Throughout Washington, there were 90 motorcyclist deaths in 2019.
+This represents 22% of total traffic fatalities that year.
 Three-fourths of all motorcyclist fatalities stem from to certain causal factors:

 - Rider error.
 Many motorcycle accidents trace back to the rider’s fault.
 Motorcyclists might not have enough experience or training to safely control their bikes, especially in poor weather conditions or in the face of roadway hazards.
 Operators may also engage in dangerous practices such as speeding, lane splitting, and drinking and driving.
 In a Washington Traffic Safety Commission review, 57% of motorcyclists involved in fatality crashes were under the influence of drugs and/or alcohol.